rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

     |---------Payload--------------|
     10100100011101010010110000110101  -- 802.3 Checksum

-When whippoorwill's router receives this packet, the first thing it will do is check to see if the Destination MAC address (e0cb4e4f22ad - 111000001100101101001110010011110010001010101101) matches it's interface.
-Assuming it does, it then strips away the entire Data-Link Layer.
-In this example, the Data-Link Layer is in 802.3 (Ethernet) format.
+When **whippoorwill's** router receives this packet, the first thing it will do is check to see if the destination MAC address (e0cb4e4f22ad - 111000001100101101001110010011110010001010101101) matches its interface.
+Assuming it does, it then strips away the entire data-link layer.
+In this example, the data-link layer is in 802.3 (Ethernet) format.
 Everything in this layer will get replaced.

     01000101000000000010110010010100  -- IPv4 Header
     00000000000000000000000000000000